mchavezt86/Sol-Fi/FPGA/README.md

 * ``MFSK/test_miguel/test/src/testperiph.c`` to send _Hello world!_.
 * ``MFSK/test_miguel/test_bye/src/testperiph.c`` to send _Bye, aliens!_.

-Each project should run on the corresponding board to control the DMD of each channel, if using colour-multiplexing.
+Each project should run on the corresponding board to control the DMD of each channel if using colour-multiplexing.